carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 ### `spv.func`
 This op declares or defines a SPIR-V function and it is converted to `llvm.func`.
-This conversion handles signarture conversion, and function control attributes remapping to LLVM dialect function [`passthrough` attribute](Dialects/LLVM.md#Attribute-pass-through).
+This conversion handles signature conversion, and function control attributes remapping to LLVM dialect function [`passthrough` attribute](Dialects/LLVM.md#Attribute-pass-through).

 The following mapping is used to map [SPIR-V function control](SPIRVFunctionAttributes) to